Access Keys:

 What will I study?

 Students explore contrasting music from a range of contexts in set Areas of Study, which are classical, pop, film and traditional Irish music.
 This deepens their appreciation of the diverse heritage of music.
 It also promotes their personal, social, intellectual and cultural development.
 Students will complete two compositions, based on the above areas of study as coursework.
-For the practical exam in Year 12 students will perform a solo and a group piece and the course completes with a listening written exam based on the set works also from the above areas of study.
+For the practical exam in Year 12 students will perform a solo and a group piece and the course completes with a written aural exam based on the set works also from the above areas of study.
+Regular class concerts help students develop their performance skills.

 Where will it take me?